Where to Stay in New York: A First Timers Guide (2025)

 Things to do in Central Park

-• Hire a bike: there are several places to hire a bike close to the park.
+• Hire a bike: There are several places to hire a bike near the park.
 Just be aware that not all the paths are bike-friendly.

-• Go ice skating or hire a canoe: in the winter, ice skating is a popular activity in Central Park.
-If you visit New York during the summer months, consider hiring a canoe on the lake.
+• Go ice skating or hire a canoe: In the winter, ice skating is a popular activity in Central Park.
+If you visit New York during the summer, consider hiring a canoe on the lake.

 Views from the Jacqueline Kennedy Reservoir